nctu6/ollama/llama/README.md

 make create-patches sync
 ```

-Build and test Ollama, and make any necessary changes to the Go code based on the new base commit.
-Submit your PR to the Ollama repo.
+Build and test Unieai, and make any necessary changes to the Go code based on the new base commit.
+Submit your PR to the Unieai repo.

 ### Generating Patches